Camp Ginkgo

 Details

-Tuition is $700 covering all four weeks ($175 per week.)
+Tuition is $200 per week.
 The cost of providing the camp exceeds our tuition.
 The modest fee is made possible through grants and individual donations making it possible for us to never turn a child away for financial reasons.
-Partial and full scholarships are available for those who qualify (see Financial Scholarship Application.)
+Partial and full scholarships are available for those who qualify.

-To reserve a space for your child(ren) complete the Camp Ginkgo Registration below for each child.
+To reserve a space for your child(ren) click on the “Register” button and complete a Camp Ginkgo Registration form for each child.
 A $50 deposit is required at registration unless requesting scholarship.
 For questions email info@westparkcultural.org or call 215-473-7810.

 Required forms for participation once registration is complete: